1. Applicable Law

 Our fees do not solely depend on the amount of time spent on your affairs.
 Levels of skill, responsibility, importance and value are also factors, as well as the level of risk.

 If we provide you with an estimate of our fees for any specific work, then that estimate will not be contractually binding unless we explicitly state that will be the case.
+We do not provide free financial advice or consultations and it is all chargeable at £75 per hour plus VAT.

 Where requested we may indicate a fixed fee for the provision of specific services or an indicative range of fees for a particular assignment.
-It is not our practice to identify fixed fees for more than a year ahead as such fee quotes need to be reviewed in the light of events.
+It is not our practice to identify fixed fees for more than a year ahead, as such fee quotes need to be reviewed in the light of events.
 If it becomes apparent to us, due to unforeseen circumstances, that a fee quote is inadequate, we reserve the right to notify you of a revised figure or range.

 In some cases, you may be entitled to assistance with your professional fees, particularly in relation to any investigation into your tax affairs by HMRC.
 Assistance may be provided through insurance policies you hold or via membership of a professional or trade body.
 Other than where such insurance was arranged through us, you will need to advise us of any such insurance cover that you have.
 You will remain liable for our fees regardless of whether all or part are liable to be paid by your insurers.